Krystal are the UK’s largest independent web host, with nearly 200,000 websites entrusted on their servers. But how good are they?

-From personal experience, they have provided me with a solid, reliable and well performing hosting environment on which to build a variety of different websites.
+From personal experience, they have provided us with a solid, reliable and well-performing hosting environment on which to build a variety of different websites.

-The support I have received across the two years has been brilliant and I have no hesitation about contacting them if I have an issue.
+The support I’ve received over the years has been brilliant and I have no hesitation about contacting them if I have an issue.

 Yes, they are not the cheapest but having been there and tried that, I would much prefer to go for quality over price and I would and do recommend them to anyone who is looking for a web host.